-My research is focused on protein structure determination using solid-state nuclear magnetic resonance (NMR).
-My current primary project is developing dynamic nuclear polarization (DNP) for solid-state NMR experiments on biomolecules.
+My research is focused on protein structure determination using solid-state nuclear magnetic resonance (NMR) and electron microscopy (EM).
+Current projects include optimizing cryogenic-EM of amyloid fibrils, and using dynamic nuclear polarization (DNP) for solid-state NMR experiments on biomolecules.
 DNP can increase the NMR signal by 100 times or more, enabling experiments on small samples, or dilute samples, that would not be feasible otherwise.
 We have developed a custom NMR probe for DNP and magic-angle spinning (MAS) at low temperatures (25 K).

 Applying our Research

 The purpose of the research is to determine protein structures that are relevant for human diseases, for example the Abeta amyloid fibrils found in Alzheimer’s disease.
 The development of dynamic nuclear polarization for solid-state NMR may also have benefits to other areas, such as materials research.

 Now that dynamic nuclear polarization (DNP) for solid-state nuclear magnetic resonance (NMR) has been developed, many biomolecules could potentially be studied.
 In addition, the optimum measurement conditions for biomolecular solid-state NMR with DNP are not well understood.